Neeraj Shekhar

-Neeraj Shekhar Singh (born 10 November 1968) is an Indian politician belonging from the Bharatiya Janata Party.
+Neeraj Shekhar Singh (born 10 October 1968) is an Indian politician from the Bharatiya Janata Party (BJP).
+He was a Lok Sabha MP for 2 terms and a Rajya Sabha MP as a Samajwadi Party member.
+He joined the BJP in 2019 and became a Rajya Sabha MP again.

 Early life

-He was born in Ibrahimpatti in Ballia district, Uttar Pradesh.
-He belongs to a Rajput family and he is the son of the former Prime Minister Chandra Shekhar and Duja Devi.
+He was born to the former Prime Minister Chandra Shekhar and Duja Devi, in Ibrahimpatti in Ballia district, Uttar Pradesh.
+He belongs to a Rajput family.

 Political career

 On 29 December 2007, he contested and won from the Ballia constituency as a Samajwadi Party candidate, in the by-election held due to the death of his father.
 He got over 295,000 votes.

 In 2009, he was re-elected to the 15th Lok Sabha from the same constituency.
-However, he was defeated in 2014 by Bharat Singh.
+However, he was defeated in 2014 by Bharat Singh of BJP.
 Currently, he is a Rajya Sabha member.

 His election campaign was supported by Communist Party of India (Marxist), Communist Party of India and former Bharatiya Janata Party MP Rajnath Singh.
-He left Samajwadi Party on 15 July 2019 and resigned as Rajya Sabha MP on same date and joined Bharatiya Janata Party.
+He left Samajwadi Party on 15 July 2019 and resigned as Rajya Sabha MP on the same date and joined the BJP.

 Personal life

-He married Sushma Shekhar and has 2 children.
+He is married Sushma Shekhar and has 2 children.